-Names Shareholders % of Capital (Parties) Stock affected Brief Description of the Transaction N.A.
+Names Shareholders % of Capital Stock affected (Parties) Brief Description of the Transaction N.A.

 6) Alternative Dispute Resolution

 Describe the alternative dispute resolution system adopted by the company for the last three (3) years in amicably settling conflicts or differences between the corporation and its stockholders, and the corporation and third parties, including regulatory authorities.